PaulWieland/ratgdo/docs/03_wiring.md

 * [FAQ & Troubleshooting](09_faq.md)

-## Connecting ratgdo v2.5 to your garage door opener
+## Connecting ratgdo v2.0 or v2.5 to your garage door opener

 Things you will need: